blocknetdx/api-docs/source/includes/_xbridge.md

 Parameter     | Type          | Description
 --------------|---------------|-------------
-id            | string        | The order UUID.
+id            | string        | The order ID.
 Object        | object        | Key-value object of the asset and UTXOs for the specified order.
 -- key        | string        | The asset symbol.
--- value      | array         | The UTXOs locked for the given order UUID.
+-- value      | array         | The UTXOs locked for the given order ID.

 > Sample 400 Response